26-28 November, 2017

 I passed a few other day hikers going either up or down and all were friendly and enjoying the good weather.
-The steep section lasted most of the way down to a large hut – Kiyotaki-goya, but it was closed for the winter.
-I had a short rest at one of the tables, and found an interesting little grotto which had icicles hanging from a tree.
-The ice was melting, creating a freezing shower.
+The steep section lasted most of the way down to a large hut — Kiyotaki-goya, but it was closed for the winter.
+I had a short rest at one of the tables, and found an interesting little grotto in which icicles hung from a tree.
+They were melting, creating a freezing shower and a nice tinkling sound.
 It was the only ice I’d come across on the entire hike, and I collected a bit and dropped it into my near-empty water bottle.

 Each time the path crossed the creek, I stopped to scoop up and drink handfuls of the fresh mountain water.

 Around 3:30pm I reached Ryokami-sansou and the end of the hike.
 There, I met an elderly gent walking his dog and he told me the next bus was due to arrive at 5.
 I thanked him and walked the short distance down to the Hinata Ooya bus stop to wait.
 It wasn’t long before darkness settled over the valley and the temperature began to drop, so I used the time to rug back up and pack up my gear for the trip home.